tritemio/smbits/content/2016-02/fretbursts.rst

 (BVA) using FRETBursts,
 with no previous experience in programming (and only some elementary notions of python).
-This, of course, speaks volumes about SangYoon abilities to learn new topics (his expertise is molecular biology and biophysics).
+This, of course, speaks volumes about SangYoon's abilities to learn new topics (his expertise is molecular biology and biophysics).
 But it gave us a great example of how to use core FRETBursts routines for manipulating timestamps and burst data for implementing a new